Developer and former mayor had former GM site in St. Catharines rezoned for residential use despite presence of toxic chemicals

 It’s unclear if Movengo was required to complete and submit the Record of site Condition prior to the rezoning of the land in 2020.
 Residents have asked why the land-use allowance was changed before the public was assured through a Record of Site Condition and Environmental Assessment that the property could safely be remediated to allow residential use.

-When asked if the Record of Site Condition and Environment Assessment report would be completed prior to any development on the site, neither Movengo or the company’s consultant MTE responded.
+When asked if the Record of Site Condition and Environmental Assessment report would be completed prior to any development on the site, neither Movengo or the company’s consultant MTE responded.
 But the City’s website states that: “To consider a change of use for a property such as 282-285 Ontario St., an environmental assessment and record of site condition would have to be filed.”

 “City Council can consider an application prior to remediation, however, a holding provision in the zoning bylaw would be applied to the lands,” the website states.
 “This would require that the environmental assessment and record of site condition be completed in order to lift the provision and allow for the zoning to take effect.”